iherman/r2epub/README.md

 # ReSpec to EPUB

-Typescript program to convert W3C documents, produced by [ReSpec](https://github.com/w3c/respec), to EPUB 3.3.
+Typescript program to convert W3C documents, produced by [ReSpec](https://respec.org/docs/), to EPUB 3.3.

 ## Single documents vs. Collections

 The conversion can:

-* Convert a single HTML source that was produced by [ReSpec](https://github.com/w3c/respec).
+* Convert a single HTML source that was produced by [ReSpec](https://respec.org/docs/).
-* Convert a single HTML source that has to be pre-processed by [ReSpec](https://github.com/w3c/respec) to get its final formats; the conversion pre-processes the source on the fly.
+* Convert a single HTML source that must be pre-processed by [ReSpec](https://respec.org/docs/) to get its final formats; the program pre-processes the source on the fly.
-* Convert a “collection“ of HTML sources (to be pre-processed or not) into one EPUB 3 instance.
+* Convert and combine a “collection“ of HTML sources (to be pre-processed or not) into a single EPUB 3 instance.

+(The on-the-fly conversion via ReSpec is done by running the <a href="https://github.com/w3c/spec-generator">W3C’s Spec Generator service</a>.
+Alas!, that service may be down or slow, and this package has no control over that…)

 ## Package usage